Tirslo/airpipe-mongodb-data-api/README.md

 ## Support

 For Air Pipe-specific questions, refer to their documentation or support channels.
-For MongoDB-related questions, consult the official MongoDB documentation.
+For MongoDB-related questions, consult the official MongoDB documentation or public forums.

 ## License